-This is happening despite the London Assembly Police and Crime Committee finding in their recent report that female offenders should be sent to support centres rather than prison.
+This is happening despite the London Assembly Police and Crime Committee finding in their recent report —’A long way from home: improving London’s response to women in the criminal justice system’ — that female offenders should be sent to support centres rather than prison.
 Almost two-thirds of women in prison are on short-term sentences for non-violent crimes, and sending women to specialist women’s centres to support them in the community, rather than sending them to prison, could not only be the answer to stopping the cycling of reoffending, but also to stop the current mental health crisis that exists in women’s prisons.

 To find out more about the Women’s Mental Health Network, visit www.womenatwish.org.uk.
 And you can also fill out the current consultation form which is asking women to share their experience of the mental health system: womensmentalhealthnetwork.com/consultation/

 Featured image is of a white brick wall with a metal fence in front of it.
 The fence extends to only halfway up the wall and has been enlarged and given a blue tinge for artistic effect